Headless Commerce: How to Create Unique User Experiences with Your Ecommerce Platform

-Because the customer-side of the site is decoupled from the technical-side, the headless model is able to offer businesses an unparalleled level of flexibility, which is vital in today's market.
+Because the customer side of the site is decoupled from the technical side, the headless model is able to offer businesses an unparalleled level of flexibility, which is vital in today's market.
 This flexibility allows brands to create a unique customer experience on the frontend.

 At BigCommerce, the core components of our SaaS platform are open to extension and connection to any other environment to increase efficiencies and reduce bottlenecks.

 Commerce-led or commerce-first models use APIs for data orchestration and give relative control to IT teams for infrastructure connectivity.
 On a SaaS platform, the number of API calls available is important to making sure this functions properly.

 Open SaaS is a SaaS platform architecture choice which includes the following: